Meirion Mill Railway: History

 Meirion Mill is a tourist attraction that operates in a large slate building on the site of the Dinas Mawddwy station of the Mawddwy Railway.
 The building was originally a slate warehouse for the nearby Minllyn Slate Quarry.
-After the Second World War, the building was converted into a Woollen mill by a consortium of local sheep farmers.
+After the Second World War, the building was converted into a woollen mill by a consortium of local sheep farmers.
 In 1966, it was taken over by Raymond Street, a Cheshire industrialist.
 Street renamed the operation "Meirion Mill" and turned it into a tourist attraction, weaving and selling a wide range of woollen products.

 In 1974, Street was looking for ways to attract more visitors to the mill.
 He intended to create a small museum related to the Mawddwy Railway on the site.
-He learned that a narrow gauge steam locomotive called "Trixie" was available for purchased from the nearby Centre for Alternative Technology.
-He bought "Trixie" and commissioned Alan Keef to build a narrow gauge railway next to Meirion Mill along the trackbed of the Mawddwy Railway.
+He learned that a narrow gauge steam locomotive called Trixie was available for purchase from the nearby Centre for Alternative Technology.
+He bought Trixie and commissioned Alan Keef to build a narrow gauge railway next to Meirion Mill along the trackbed of the Mawddwy Railway.